 We will provide you with detailed instructions for oral care while you heal.
 While your instructions will be personalized based on your procedure and needs, some of the basics include:

 - Don’t drink through a straw or smoke.
 The sucking action can dislodge the clot that is needed for healing.

 - Keep soft, cool foods available.
 Good choices include smoothies, yogurt, eggs, pudding, ice cream, and cold or room-temperature soups.

 - Take any prescribed medicine exactly as directed and be sure to complete any antibiotics.

 Do you have a tooth that is painful?
 Are you wondering if it needs to be extracted?
-Call our Edmonton dental office to schedule an evaluation with Dr. Dennis George Anithottam so that he can examine the tooth and recommend an appropriate treatment plan.
+Call our South Edmonton dental office to schedule an evaluation with Dr. Dennis George Anithottam so that he can examine the tooth and recommend an appropriate treatment plan.